 relationship between public punitiveness and the racial typification of crime.
 No one had

-yet produced empirical support for this claim.
+yet produced empirical evidence for this claim.

 I explore the possibility that perceptions of crime as a predominantly black phenomenon